Louisiana Says Thousands Should Move From Vulnerable Coast, But Can't Pay Them

 This story is a collaboration with Reveal, the Center for Investigative Reporting, and PRX.
 You can share your own experience with increased flooding here.

 Every time it rains, Ollie Williams gets the boats ready.
-She keeps a small fiberglass canoe tied to the bottom of her front steps, a metal flatboat tied to the side of the house, paddles and life jackets at-the-ready.
+She keeps a small fiberglass canoe tied to the bottom of her front steps, a metal flatboat tied to the side of the house, paddles and life jackets at the ready.

 Williams and her husband, Daniel, already raised their double-wide trailer up on wooden stilts, 13 feet in the air, so the inside stays dry.
-But when it rains the yard can fill quickly with several feet of water, lifting the canoe up the tall steps out front.
+But when it rains, the yard can fill quickly with several feet of water, lifting the canoe up the tall steps out front.

-If the storm is bad enough the family grabs go-bags full of documents and photos and paddles to higher ground, where they've hopefully remembered to move the cars beforehand.
+If the storm is bad enough, the family grabs go-bags full of documents and photos and paddles to higher ground, where they've hopefully remembered to move the cars beforehand.
 Then they call family or friends for help.

-"This is where we wanted to be forever," says Ollie.
-The couple grew up here near Slidell, east of New Orleans, and they say flooding didn't use to be this bad.
-"We wanted to build our home with our family, have memories," Ollie says.
+"This is where we wanted to be forever," says Ollie Williams.
+The couple grew up here, near Slidell, east of New Orleans, and they say flooding didn't use to be this bad.
+"We wanted to build our home with our family, have memories."

-But now she's fed up, and thinks her family should move to a safer place.
+But now she's fed up and thinks her family should move to a safer place.

 For thousands of households where flooding is only expected to get worse, the state of Louisiana agrees.
 The state has even crafted a plan to buy out the most vulnerable homes along the coast, many of which are occupied by elderly and poor residents who stayed after Hurricane Katrina.
 But officials say there is no money to put that plan into action.